hacrot3000/bigbluebutton/README.md

  We also did:
 - Add new rebuild script to build and deploy BBB's custom code.
 It will build and deploy our custom code and overwrite the ogirinal BBB' package installation.

+All custom code are now on branch v2.0.x-release

 Contact me at truong@chuongduong.net if you need more information.

 BigBlueButton